amitguptaforwork/genai_portfolio_projects/Agent-Mini-Cursor/readme.md

 ## Project Description

 This project is a coding-focused AI assistant designed to help users solve programming problems and answer coding-related queries.
 The assistant follows a structured, step-by-step process—**Start, Plan, Action, Observe, and Output**—to ensure clear and logical problem-solving.
-It can execute terminal commands securely and provide detailed explanations for each step in the process[7][9].
+It can execute terminal commands securely and provide detailed explanations for each step in the process.

 ## Features